Willi Castro Player Props: Twins vs. Red Sox

-On Monday, Willi Castro (hitting .189 in his past 10 games) and the Minnesota Twins face the Boston Red Sox, whose starting pitcher will be James Paxton.
-First pitch is at 7:40 PM ET.
+Willi Castro -- batting .243 with two doubles, a home run, a walk and three RBI in his past 10 games -- will be in action for the Minnesota Twins versus the Boston Red Sox, with Kutter Crawford on the hill, on June 20 at 7:40 PM ET.

-In his most recent appearance, he went 1-for-5 with a double and an RBI against the Tigers.
+He had two hits (going 2-for-4) in his most recent game against the Red Sox.

 Willi Castro Game Info & Props vs. the Red Sox